 A podcast talking about hypothetical situations and how you might react to these situations

 55. TV Ads podcast

-TV Ads are usually well produced, but some are really bad and sometimes even offensive.
-You can start a podcast analyzing TV Ads and rank them based on criteria you’ve chosen.
+TV Ads are usually well-produced, but some are really bad and sometimes even offensive.
+You can start a podcast analyzing TV Ads and rank them based on the criteria you’ve chosen.